Diagnosing Parkinson’s Disease

 - Balance and coordination problems

-Other common symptoms include a shuffling gait, lack of facial expression, stooped posture and difficulty changing position.
-Non-motor symptoms include depression, fearfulness, sleep disturbance, difficulty sleeping and urinary urgency.
+Other common symptoms include a shuffling gait, lack of facial expression, stooped posture and small handwriting.
+Non-motor symptoms include depression and anxiety, difficulty sleeping, constipation and urinary urgency.

-Parkinson’s is more likely to affect men than women, with an average age of onset of 60.
-Individuals with a parent or sibling with Parkinson’s are twice is likely to develop the disease, but researchers believe the link is both genetic and environmental.
+Parkinson’s is more likely to affect men than women, with an average age of onset of 65.
+Individuals with a parent or sibling with Parkinson’s have an increased likelihood to develop the disease, but researchers believe the risk is related to both genetic and environmental factors.

 The early symptoms of Parkinson’s sometimes mimic other illnesses, so it’s important to talk to your doctor about your symptoms and have a complete neurological examination with an accurate medical history.
 Your doctor may need to observe your symptoms over time to reach a conclusive diagnosis.